SchlossLab/severe-CDI/paper/paper.md

 ## Defining CDI severity

-IDSA definition of severe CDI based on lab values.
-CDC definiton of severe CDI based on disease-related complications (McDonald et al.
-2007).
+We explore four different ways to define CDI cases as severe or not.
+The IDSA definition of severe CDI is based on lab values collected on the day of diagnosis, with a case being severe if serum creatinine level is greater than or equal to $1.5 mg/dL$ and the white blood cell count is greater than or equal to $15 k/\mu L$ (**mcdonald_clinical_2018?**).
+The remaining definitions focus on the occurrence of adverse outcomes, which may be more clinically relevant.
+The all-cause severity definition defines a case as severe if ICU admission, colectomy, or death occurs within 30 days of CDI diagnosis, regardless of the cause of the adverse event.
+The attributable severity definition is based on disease-related complications defined by the CDC, where an adverse event of ICU admission, colectomy, or death occurs within 30 days of CDI diagnosis, and the adverse event is determined to be attributable to the CDI by physician chart review (McDonald et al. 2007).
+Finally, we defined a pragmatic severity definition that makes use of the attributable definition when available and falls back to the all-cause definition when chart review has not been completed, allowing us to use as many samples as we have available while taking physicians’ expert opinions into account where possible.

 ## Model training and evaluation

-Random forest models were used to examine whether OTU data collected on the day of diagnosis could classify CDI cases as severe according to four different definitons of severity.
+Random forest models were used to examine whether OTU data collected on the day of diagnosis could classify CDI cases as severe according to four different definitions of severity.
 We used the mikropml R package v1.5.0 (Topçuoğlu et al. 2021) for all steps of the machine learning analysis.
 We randomly split the data into an 80% training and 20% test set and repeated this 100 times, followed by training models with 5-fold cross-validation.
-Model performance was calculated on the test set using the area under the receiver-operator characteristic curve (AUROC) and the Area under the balanced precision-recall curve (AUBPRC).
+Model performance was calculated on the test set using the area under the receiver-operator characteristic curve (AUROC) and the area under the balanced precision-recall curve (AUBPRC).
 Permutation feature importance was then performed to determine which OTUs contributed most to model performance.
 We reported OTUs with a significant permutation test in at least 80 of the 100 models.